SparebankenVest/azure-key-vault-to-kubernetes/stable/azure-key-vault-env-injector/README.md

 ## Note about installing both Azure Key Vault Env Injector AND Azure Key Vault Controller

-If installing both the [Env Injector](https://github.com/SparebankenVest/public-helm-charts/azure-key-vault-env-injector) and the Controller, they share the same Custom Resource Definition (CRD), so only one of them can install it.
-Set `installCrd` to `false` for either this Chart or the [Controller](../azure-key-vault-controller) Chart.
+If installing both the [Controller](https://github.com/SparebankenVest/public-helm-charts/azure-key-vault-controller) and the Controller, they share the same Custom Resource Definition (CRD), so only one of them can install it.
+Set `installCrd` to `false` for either this Chart or the [Controller](https://github.com/SparebankenVest/azure-key-vault-controller) Chart.

 ## Installing the Chart